Skip to main content

 Commercial activity is realized according to the method of accounting used for federal income tax purposes.

 A business must register for the CAT within 30 days of realizing $750,000 in commercial activity for the year.
 A penalty of $100 per month may be assessed for failing to register up to $1,000 per calendar year (ORS 317A.131).
 Once registered, re-registration in subsequent years is not required.
-Detailed registration instructions are available on the CAT training materials link.
+Detailed registration instructions and PowerPoint trainings are located above under the CAT training materials section.

 The laws establishing the CAT do not prohibit any business from recovering a business expense when setting the total price for the sale, lease, or license of an item or the sale of a service (ORS 317A).
 The CAT is imposed on the entity doing business in Oregon and is considered part of the business's expenses.
 A business may include the CAT with other business expenses when setting the total price charged to customers.
 However, the total price charged (including any amount estimated to be attributable to the CAT) is included in the business's commercial activity.